 If you want to bring an outside device (because you prefer one computer brand over another), it must be approved by your instructors on each reservation prior to the exam day.

 More information can be found in Technology for Exams.

 If the student or Proctor feels it necessary to document a particular test irregularity, he/she may do so by completing a “Proctor Incident Report”.
 “Proctor Incident Reports” will be returned to the instructor and a copy kept on file at the Testing Accommodation Center.

 Food and Drink

 Food is not allowed in the TAC.
 However, if a student has a long exam, he/she may leave a snack at the TAC Front Desk (no additional time will be added for time used for a snack break).
 All snacks must be in a sealed bag/container.

-Drinks are allowed, but highly discouraged, during exams at the TAC.
-The TAC will not be responsibile for tests damanged due to spilled drinks.
+Drinks are allowed but highly discouraged during exams at the TAC.
+The TAC will not be responsible for tests damaged due to spilled drinks.

 Breaks During Exams

 Restroom breaks are discouraged during tests.
 Students must sign-out with a Proctor when leaving the TAC, and must sign-in when returning.
 If a restroom break is needed, the time elapsed during this break will not extend the time allotted to complete a test.

 Time approved for Breaks, as indicated on the VISA, will be added to the Exam End Time.
 Students are responsible for keeping track of minutes used toward these Breaks.